Cat Dandruff: Why It Happens And Ways to Help Your Kitty

 Ringworm is a fungal infection of the skin (not an actual worm) that is easily spread from cat to cat by contact.
 One of the first symptoms of ringworm is actually dandruff.
 Scabs and raised lesions may form in the shape of a ring and your cat might feel super itchy.

 If your cat all of a sudden has dandruff and you notice scabs as well, be sure to call your veterinarian.
 Ringworm is a zoonotic disease, meaning it can be passed from animals to people.
 So veterinary care is essential for your kitty and your family.
-A culture will be taken during the veterinary visit that takes 10 days for results.
-But in the meantime, your veterinarian can use a blacklight to detect ringworm and start anti fungal medication as well as a topical treatment.
-Follow up is necessary to ensure it has been cleared.
+A culture will be taken during the veterinary visit it takes 10 days for results.
+In the meantime, your veterinarian can use a blacklight to detect ringworms and start anti-fungal medication as well as a topical treatment.
+Follow-up is necessary to ensure it has been cleared.

 how do I treat cat dandruff?